tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-10-Ins_Evaluations.md

   * **Sortino Ratio**-  The quotient of harmful volatility and overall volatility.
 The Sortino ratio focuses on downside deviation rather than standard deviation.

-* These metrics can be calculated historically with backtesting, or they can be used to measure future trades and opportunities for portfolio growth.
+* These metrics can be calculated for a portfolio through historical backtesting, or they can be used to measure the performances of specific securities before engaging in a trade.

 Transition to a dry walk through of the code used to calculate each of these metrics.
 Open the solution, and highlight the following: